Phyronnaz/VoxelDoc/docs/materials/material_collections.rst

 Suggested workflow
 ^^^^^^^^^^^^^^^^^^

-Convert your master materials to material functions as described above.
+* Convert your master materials to material functions as described above
-Fine tune them without using the material collection, and once you're happy with their look, generate the generated materials.
+* Fine tune them without using the material collection
+* Once you're happy with their look, generate the generated materials

 You should try to minimize the number of generations as much as possible due to their high shader compile time.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^